 Chapter 6.
 Labels and Alternative Coordinates

 The previous section contained several examples in which measurements from scattered sites were grouped using a single dimension.
 Coordinates of the site locations can be provided using auxiliary coordinate variables, but it is often desirable to identify measurement sites by name, or some other unique string.
+Other purposes for string identifiers are also described in Section 6.1.1, “Geographic Regions”, and Section 7.3.3, “Statistics applying to portions of cells”.

 The list of string identifiers plays an analogous role to a coordinate variable, hence we have chosen to use the